Technical page

 Operational visibility is surfaced through the Azure monitoring stack rather than through app-local diagnostics alone.

-Supporting resources stay visible, but outside the core request path
+Supporting resources stay visible alongside the core request path

 Broker job

-A Container Apps job can be added for brokered lifecycle operations without changing the main gateway runtime path.
+Brokered lifecycle operations stay in a supporting resource path without changing the main gateway runtime path.

 Azure Storage Accounts architecture icon

-A small separate storage account can host the static Teams tab configuration page.
+Channel-specific storage can host the static Teams tab configuration page when Teams is one of the delivery channels.

 Why per-slug isolation matters